andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 - Update docs that say the headers are required

 ### Admin routes session issue

+Update - disabled required headers.
+Used browser to go to /admin/channels and /channels.
+Authentication worked for both.
+Seems that the issue may be related to how I'm copying the cookie for the postman requests.

 TODO: Authn and then go to /admin route in browser and observe server response.
 TODO: Potentially related to non variable cookie initializer